 My name is Jake Lee.
 I'm a Boise native who learned to appreciate Idaho only after getting out and seeing what the rest of the world has to offer.
 Prior to becoming a priest, my career was split between technology startups and nonprofit organizations.
 I care deeply about the Church serving the World and participating in the reconciliation of all creation to the Creator.
-My love of the Word and God's Spirit led me to the Anglican Communion, where I fell that I have truly found my people.
+My love of the Word and God's Spirit led me to the Anglican Communion, where I feel that I have truly found my people.
 I enjoy travel, writing, reading and getting involved in the Boise community.